charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 Each `agent` or `worker_agent` behaves like a **cell**, with its own nature and purpose.
 Their relations and communications are **explicitly designed** by the programmer, so that interaction becomes part of the model itself, not a side-effect of code.

-Together, these cells form a **coherent organism** — a system where roles, flows, and responsibilities maintain balance and meaning.
-Clprolf does not imitate biology; it **shares its logic**: clarity through Autonomy, life through interaction.

 ---